035e9a7386c1a5e6f6c6 screen shot 2024 04 30 at 1.18.51 pm

 From reducing wrinkles and fine lines to improving your skin’s texture and tone to fading acne blemishes, promoting cell turnover and protecting your skin from free radical damage.

-As an extremely powerful antioxidant, they have gained so much popularity thanks to their effectiveness and promotion of cell turnover and are marketed as both over-the-counter and prescription-strength alternatives.
+As an extremely powerful antioxidant, they have gained so much popularity thanks to their effectiveness and promotion of cell turnover.
+They are marketed as both over-the-counter and prescription-strength alternatives.

 Are Retinoids for Everyone?